 3. Suppliers

-The quality of these go-between commodities, price charged by the suppliers and the supplier-manufacturer relationship determines the price and brand image of the electronic goods- a key player in attracting the audience and sustaining in the market under any condition.
+The quality of these go-between commodities, the price charged by the suppliers, and the supplier-manufacturer relationship determine the price and brand image of the electronic goods- a key player in attracting the audience and sustaining in the market under any condition.
 Often, companies get into a tussle with their suppliers who ask for higher prices.
 Such issues often leave the organization at sea and become a testing time for its business.

 4. Dealers and Distributors